 - Days 1, 2, 4, 5, 7: Stepmill / Stairmaster or professional treadmill set to 10% incline, most modern treadmills have these incline setting .
 Most bodybuilding gyms will have this equipment.

 As for the 12th week, you should train on Monday (Back/Bi’s + Abs + Cardio), Tuesday (Chest/Tri’s + Abs + Cardio), and Wednesday (Shoulders + Abs + Cardio) only.

 Of course, that workout program should be paired with a strict diet plan.

 As you can see, although you don’t need to lift weights every day in preparation for a bodybuilding competition, you still need to train daily by doing either cardio, yoga, or both.

 Is Your Goal to Lose Weight Quickly?
 7 Day Work Weeks Might Beneficial for You!

-If you’re looking to quickly lose weight, then you’re probably leaning toward cardio exercises.
+If you’re looking to quickly lose weight (which by the way can cause loose skin, if done too fast), then you’re probably leaning toward cardio exercises.
 A 7 days a week cardio program can definitely help you lose weight, all depending on the intensity.